DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 - real-world data (DESED dataset)
 - synthetically generated data

-For more informatiing regarding the dataset, please refer to [last year DCASE Challenge website][dcase_20_repo]

 ### Usage:
 - `python generate_dcase_task4_2022.py --basedir="../../data"` (You can change basedir to the desired data folder.)